This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are

 Some of the reasons you may need a cerebral palsy lawyer include taking legal action to get justice and recover damages for medical malpractice, ensuring opportunities and access later, and ensuring your child gets appropriate special education services at school.

-Additionally, there are many other, smaller things you will need a lawyer for, such as setting up trusts and managing any settlements you receive.
+Additionally, there are other things you could need a lawyer for, such as setting up trusts and managing any settlements you receive.

 How a Nebraska Cerebral Palsy Lawyer Can Help You and Your Child